nikita-bondarenko/menu/README.md

-# test-work
+# Menu

-The menu for a restaurant or something like that.
-Enjoy it.
+## This is an app for filling the menu for restaurant.

+First initialize the prisma-client and connect to Docker (PostgreSQL)

 ## Install dependencies
 ```